EmpireCTF/empirectf/writeups/2019-05-11-DEF-CON-CTF-Qualifier/README.md

 this:
 jmp this ; used to debug: make sure everything is executed
 ```

+To debug the shellcode remotely (because our MacOS machine has no `socat`), `this: jmp this` is very important: if the program finally got stuck, it shows that our shellcode is executed without any crash; if not, it shows that something is wrong.

 Note the shellcode should be without `0`.